Quantity

 • Round Value - Enable if you want to round the value to the whole number in the total summary.

-• Required - Defines whether the element will be required to fill or not.
+• Required - Defines whether the element will be required to be filled or not.

 • Hidden by Default - The element will be hidden by default.